 Strategy:

-- Use the process of elimination to narrow down your choices.
+- Use the process of elimination.

 Select All That Apply (SATA)